paulKhullar/starter-hugo-portfolio-theme/content/project/cop29/index.md

 ---
-title: COP29: Will the UK cough up on international climate finance?
+title: COP29: Will the UK cough up on international climate finance
 #summary: Write about your project here...
 #
 #tags: